-The geographical distribution of the ensemble mean ERFAER over the 1850-2014 period is highly heterogeneous (Figure 6.10a) in agreement with AR5.
-Negative ERFAER is greatest over and downwind of most industrialized regions in the Northern Hemisphere and to some extent over tropical biomass burning regions, with robust signals.
-Largest negative forcing occurs over East Asia and South Asia, followed by Europe and North America, reflecting the changes in anthropogenic aerosol emissions in the recent decades (Section 6.2).
+The geographical distribution of the ensemble-mean ERFAER over the 1850–2014 period is highly heterogeneous (Figure 6.10a) in agreement with AR5.
+Negative ERFAER is greatest over and downwind of most industrialized regions in the Northern Hemisphere and to some extent over tropical biomass-burning regions, with robust signals.
+The largest negative forcing occurs over East Asia and South Asia, followed by Europe and North America, reflecting the changes in anthropogenic aerosol emissions in recent decades (Section 6.2).
 Positive ERFAER over high albedo areas, including cryosphere, deserts and clouds, also found in AR5 and attributed to absorbing aerosols, are not robust across the small CMIP6 ensemble applied here.
 Regionally aggregated shortwave (SW) and longwave (LW) components of the ERFAER exhibit similar large variability across regions (Figure 6.10b).
-The SW flux changes come from aerosol-radiation and aerosol-cloud interactions while the small positive LW flux changes come from aerosol-cloud interactions (related to liquid water path changes (Section 7.3.2.2).
+The SW flux changes come from aerosol–radiation and aerosol–cloud interactions while the small positive LW flux changes come from aerosol–cloud interactions (related to liquid-water path changes (Section 7.3.2.2).
 These spatial patterns in ERFAER are similar to the patterns reported in AR5.

-Time evolution of 20 year means of regional net ERFAER shows that the regions are divided into two groups depending on whether the mean ERFAER attains its negative peak value in the 1970s to 1980s (e.g., Europe, North America) or in the late 1990s to 2000s (e.g., Asia, South America) (Figure 6.11).
+Time evolution of 20-year means of regional net ERFAER shows that the regions are divided into two groups depending on whether the mean ERFAER attains its negative peak value in the 1970s–1980s (e.g., Europe, North America) or in the late 1990s–2000s (e.g., Asia, South America; Figure 6.11).
 Qualitatively, this shift in the distribution of ERFAER trends is consistent with the regional long-term trends in aerosol precursor emissions (Section 6.21; Figures 6.18 and 6.19) and their abundances (Section 6.3).
-However, at finer regional scales, there are regions where sulphate aerosols are still following an upward trend (e.g., South Asia; see Section 6.3.5) implying that the trends in ERFAER may not have shifted for these regions.
-The continental scale ERFAER trends are also in line with the satellite-observed AOD trends assessed in Section 2.2.6.
+However, at finer regional scales, there are regions where sulphate aerosols are still following an upward trend (e.g., South Asia; Section 6.3.5) implying that the trends in ERFAER may not have shifted for these regions.
+The continental-scale ERFAER trends are also in line with the satellite-observed AOD trends assessed in Section 2.2.6.
 Global mean ERFAER reaches maximum negative values in the mid-1970s and its magnitude gradually decreases thereafter.
 This weakening of the negative forcing since 1990 agrees with findings by who attribute this to a reduction in global mean SO2 emissions combined with an increase in global BC (Myhre et al., 2017).
-Uncertainties in model simulated aerosol ERF distribution and trends can result from intermodel variations in the representation of aerosol-cloud interactions and aerosol microphysical processes as also demonstrated by Bauer et al., (2020).
+Uncertainties in model-simulated aerosol ERF distribution and trends can result from inter-model variations in the representation of aerosol–cloud interactions and aerosol microphysical processes as also demonstrated by Bauer et al. (2020).

-In summary, the spatial and temporal distribution of the net aerosol ERF from 1850 to 2014 is highly heterogeneous (high confidence).
+In summary, the spatial and temporal distribution of the net aerosol ERF from 1850–2014 is highly heterogeneous (high confidence).
 Globally, there has been a shift from increase to decrease of the negative net aerosol ERF driven by trends in aerosol and their precursor emissions (high confidence).
 However, the timing of this shift varies by continental-scale region and has not I for some finer regional scales.

 [START FIGURE 6.10 HERE].